murakaru/-CISSP-Challenge---2024-Study-Notes-Repository/Domain 03.md

 ### Threat Modelling

 Identifying, Categorising and analysing potential threats.

 Objective of Threat Modelling: To prioritize the potential threats against an organization's valuable assets.
--- Proactive approach: during design and development.
+- Proactive approach: during design and development.
 It is a defensive approach to threat modelling: takes place during initial design.
 Based on predicting threats and designing specific defenses during the coding and crafting process.
--- Reactive approach: once product is created and deployed.
+- Reactive approach: once product is created and deployed.
 Takes care of the threats that could not be predicted during the design phase.
 It addresses unforeseen issues.
 This is known as thrat hunting or adversarial approach.

 Microsoft SDLC goals in threat modelling

--- Reduce sec related design and coding defects
+- Reduce sec related design and coding defects
--- Reduce severity of remaining threats
+- Reduce severity of remaining threats

 Fuzz testing: dynamic testing technique that provides many different types of input to software to stress its limits and find previously undetected flaws

 **Identifying threats**
-How do we indentify threats?
+How do we identify threats?

-Focus on Assets: Determine the value of assets bafore identifying the threats Focus on Attackers: Identify attackers and their motivations, goals, TTPs Focus on Software: This is specific to comapanies that develops software.
+- Focus on Assets: Determine the value of assets bafore identifying the threats
+- Focus on Attackers: Identify attackers and their motivations, goals, TTPs
+- Focus on Software: This is specific to comapanies that develops software.

 Guides/References for Threat Modelling